-Are you wondering what you can see and do in Peru?
+Are you sat in front of your computer, wondering what you can see and do in Peru?
 Let us show you some great one-day adventures in the Cusco region.
-Day full of many activities, amazing views, unforgettable experiences, archaeological spots and meetings with local communities living in Chinchero and Maras.
+This article describes a day full of activities, amazing views, unforgettable experiences, archaeological spots and meetings with local communities living in Chinchero and Maras.

-Check out how our TEAM was able to utilize one of the eight days in Peru!
+Check out how our team was able to utilize ONE of eight days in Peru!

-Eight days, it’s kind of a lot, but if you want to explore a country like Peru, it’s not enough.
-Because the country is expansive and varied, because has a very rich history, because its tradition and culture different in different regions.
-Nevertheless, even in those eight days you can still experience quite a lot.
-From trekking, lighter and slightly heavier; by horseback riding and biking tours at different levels and heights; to raise the adrenaline to a critical level due to the activities such as zip line and rafting.
-And all this in the beautiful scenery of mountains, jungles and ruins, including Machu Picchu, combined with a large dose of history.
+Eight days may seem like a lot, but if you want to explore a country like Peru, it’s not enough.
+This is because the country is so expansive and varied, has a very rich history, and has unique traditions and cultures from each of its regions.
+Nevertheless, eight days does give you the potential to experience a respectable amount – from high-altitude trekking; horseback riding and biking tours of varying difficulties; to adrenaline raising activities such as zip line and rafting.
+Whats more?
+You can do all these activities whilst being surrounded by beautiful sceneries of mountains; jungles; and ruins, including Machu Picchu; combined with a large dose of history.

 And for those who prefer to read a little, here’s a short report from this beautiful day.

-What you can see and do in Peru during one day?
+What can see and do in Peru in one day?

-It was long, very active day, but it was worth to have it, because we were able to do and see:
+It was a long and active day, but it was worth it as we were able to do and see the following:

-It was also possible to see “from the kitchen”, local textiles systems, including how you can make a colors of the fabrics from natural herbs, how to change the colors of fabrics, and how are made the clothes and other products from alpaca and from llamas.
+From here, we also visited and learnt about the local textiles systems, including how to color fabrics with natural herbs, how to change the colors of fabrics, and how to make clothes from alpacas and llamas.

-Here we could visit Inca agricultural terraces and get tangible proof that the Incas had a highly developed agriculture.
+Here we visited the Inca agricultural terraces and learnt about how the Incas had a highly developed agricultural system.

-Again we had opportunity to pick up the adrenaline and to make up a lesson from sports activities – this time thanks to a bicycle tour and some quite advanced fragments of a beautiful bike trail leading down to the more than 5,000 ponds of salt in Salineras de Maras.
+Again, we had the opportunity to get active and take a bicycle tour, which included some challenging stretches through a beautiful bike trail leading down to more than 5,000 salt ponds in Salineras de Maras.

-We also stroll among numerous small ponds full of water and crystallized salt and admired how the Inca mined salt in the region of Cusco.
+At Salineras de Maras, we walked among the endless ponds full of water and crystallized salt and admired how the Inca mined salt in the region of Cusco.